risk-first/website/Evaluating-Risk.md

 ## The Opposite Of Risk Management

-Let's look at the classic description of Risk Management:
+Let's look at a classic description of Risk Management:

 > "Risk Management is the process of thinking out corrective actions before a problem occurs, while it's still an abstraction.
 The opposite of risk management is crisis management, trying to figure out what to do about the problem after it happens." - [Waltzing With Bears, _De Marco, Lister_](http://amzn.eu/d/i0IDFA2)